Education

 2001–2006

-Course focus: information systems, multimedia, project management, marketing, electives in human sexuality
+Course focus: information systems, digital media, project management, marketing, 5 electives in human sexuality

-Stigmatized sexual identities; shame and social marginalization; digital embodiment; impacts of AI-generated sexual content; technology-mediated intimacy; sousveillance and coveillance; sextech; public policy and criminalization; harm reduction; mental health technologies; gamification, incentives, and prediction markets.
+Stigmatized sexual identities; shame and social marginalization; digital embodiment; impacts of AI-generated sexual content; technology-mediated intimacy; sousveillance and coveillance; sextech; public policy and criminalization; harm reduction; mental health technologies; gamification & prediction markets for behavioral incentives.

 Pakrul, S. (2010).
 MeLo: The Meaningful Location.
 Master’s thesis (collaborative project).
 School of Information, University of California, Berkeley.